Micho001/unleashing-julia/README.md

 do you know that julia boast of its dynamic nature especially when you're working with numbers and data? its more like you're working with C and python similtaneously. this is supricingly fast because of its JIT (Just In Time) compiler which makes use of LLVM (Low Level Virtual Machine).

+3. in variables, you dont have to specify the variable data type that is; anything like int, bol, etc. you can just assign values to a variable without specifying it. it automatically give or assign data type to number values. but the string should be wrapped in either a double quote or a single quote.